Getting Started with Building from Source

 dependencies without which the plugin does not work.

-Structuring wheel/folders this way allows JAX to automatically register the plugin upon usage.
-Do the following:
+Structuring wheel/folders this way allows JAX to automatically register the plugin upon usage (explained on OpenXLA's Develop a New JPRT Plugin page here).

 Testing

 The TT-XLA repo contains various tests in the tests directory.
-To run them all, please run pytest -v tests
+To run an individual test, pytest -svv

 Common Build Errors